Optimal Descartes' Rule of Signs for Circuits: Descartes' rule of signs for circuits

 \subsection{Our bound refines Theorem~2.9 in \cite{BD}}

 Let ${\rm vol}_{\Z}(\A)$ denote the normalized volume of the configuration $\A \subset \Z^n$ with respect to the lattice $\Z^n$, which is the Euclidean volume of the convex hull of $\A$ multiplied by $n!$.
 By Bernstein-Kouchnirenko Theorem, this volume ${\rm vol}_{\Z}(\A)$ bounds the number of isolated solutions of system~\eqref{E:system} in the complex torus.
-Dividing ${\rm vol}_{\Z}(\A)$ by the index of the sublattice $\Z{\A}$ generated by $\A$ gives the normalized volume ${\rm vol}_{\Z\A}(\A)$ with respect to the lattice $\Z\A$.
-Then ${\rm vol}_{\Z\A}(\A)$ bounds the number of isolated positive solutions of system~\eqref{E:system}.
-In our case, this index $I$ is the greatest common divisor of the coefficients of $B$ and we have $\vol_{\Z\A}(\A)=\frac{1}{I}\sum_{b_j >0} b_{j}$, see \cite[Section 2.1]{BD} for more details.